How does the scheme work?

 - CEDR will appoint an arbitrator from the panel

-- If the arbitrator does not strike out your claim, they give you an initial ruling on the core issues of the case
+- If the arbitrator does not strike out your claim and it is suitable, they will give an initial ruling on the core issues of the case

 - This initial ruling, whilst binding, will not lead to any award of damages or require parties to reimburse costs or fees.
 However, it can be use to help parties resolve the claim